Improving VAEs' Robustness to Adversarial Attack: Introduction

 Though a clear improvement over the standard VAE, a severe drawback of this approach is that the gains in robustness are coupled with drops in the reconstruction performance, due to the increased regularisation.
-Furthermore, we find that the achievable robustness with this approach can be limited (see Figure~\ref{fig:demo_attack}) and thus potentially insufficient for particularly sensitive tasks.

-To address this, we introduce a new TC--regularised hierarchical VAE: the \textit{\textbf{Seatbelt-VAE}}.
-By using a richer latent space representation that the standard VAE, the Seatbelt-VAE can learn deep generative models which are not only even more robust to adversarial attacks than those just using TC regularisation, but which are also able to achieve this while providing reconstructions which are comparable to, and often even better than, the standard VAE.
+Furthermore, we find that the achievable robustness with this approach can be limited (see Fig~\ref{fig:demo_attack}) and thus potentially insufficient for particularly sensitive tasks.
+To address this, we apply TC--regularisation to \emph{hierarchical} VAEs.
+By using a richer latent space representation than a standard VAE, the resulting models are not only more robust still to adversarial attacks than single-layer models with TC regularisation, but can also provide reconstructions which are comparable to, and often even better than, the standard (unregularised, single-layer) VAE.

-To summarize, our key contributions are: \begin{itemize}[noitemsep] \item Providing insights into what makes VAEs vulnerable to attack and how we might go about defending them. \item Unearthing new connections between disentanglement and robustness to adversarial attack. \item A demonstration that regularised VAEs, trained with an up-weighted total correlation, are significantly more robust to adversarial attacks than vanilla VAEs. \item Introducing a regularised hierarchical VAE, the Seatbelt-VAE, that provides further robustness to adversarial attack while providing improved reconstructions. \end{itemize}
+To summarise: We provide insights into what makes VAEs vulnerable to attack and how we might go about defending them.
+We unearth novel connections between disentanglement and adversarial robustness.
+We demonstrate that regularised VAEs, trained with an up-weighted total correlation, are much more robust to attacks than vanilla VAEs.
+Building on this we develop regularised hierarchical VAEs that are more robustness still and offer improved reconstructions.
+Finally, we show that robustness to adversarial attack also confers increased robustness to downstream tasks.